vackosar/vackosar.github.io/_posts/2024-02-11-Bellman-Update-and-Synthetic-Data-in-Q-Transformer.md

 2. **Conservative Q-Function Regularization**: The Q-Transformer uses a modified version of Conservative Q-learning (CQL) that introduces a **regularizer to minimize Q-values for actions not present in the dataset explicitly**.
 This conservative approach **biases the model towards in-distribution actions**, i.e., those seen during training, and serves to mitigate overestimation of Q-values for unseen or suboptimal actions.
 This approach ensures that during training, the estimated Q-values are kept closer to the minimal possible cumulative reward, which is consistent with the non-negative nature of the rewards in the tasks targeted by the Q-Transformer.
 This method **differs from softmax method** of pushing Q-values down for unobserved actions and up for the observed actions, which may prevent keeping Q-values low for suboptimal in-distribution actions that fail to achieve high reward.

 3. **Loss Function**: The loss function for the Q-Transformer combines both the temporal difference error (between the current and target Q-values) and the **conservative regularization term**.
-In practice, the action space dimensionality is expanded to include the discrete bins of action values, and the update rule is applied separately for each action dimension.
+The action space dimensionality is expanded to include the discrete bins of action values, and the update rule is applied separately for each action dimension.

 ## Q-Transformer Results